shysolocup/Clam/CHECKLIST.md

 - [ ] !item set (id) (attr) (value)
 - [ ] items can have roles attached if the person who creates it is an admin
 - [ ] server leaderboard for hands and clans (hopefully)
+- [ ] gold multiplies the earnings from work crime and steal by like x1.5
 <br>

 items.json